(Nair rhymes with 🔥)

 prnair@ucsd.edu • CV • Google Scholar • GitHub • LinkedIn

-I’m currently advised by Professor David Danks of the Halıcıoğlu Data Science Institute (HDSI) and Department of Philosophy at UCSD.
-My thesis research deals with using active learning in fairness-sensitive decisions that suffer from unobserved counterfactuals, establishing how decisionmakers can benefit epistemically in the long run by observing points that were historically unlikely to be observed.
-I’m also currently a teaching assistant in HDSI, supervising the senior capstone course.
+I was advised by Professor David Danks of the Halıcıoğlu Data Science Institute (HDSI) and Department of Philosophy at UCSD, with whom I have continued to work on a couple projects.
+My thesis research deals with using causal inference and active learning in fairness-sensitive decisions where outcomes are not always observed, establishing how even without active bias or flawed models, imbalances in group size can lead to differences in uncertainty.
+I was also a teaching assistant in HDSI, supervising the senior capstone course and DSC 80.

-Outside the classroom, I was the sports editor of The UCSD Guardian, I was (and continue to be) in UCSD’s quizbowl club, and I spent a summer making a documentary about UCSD’s history.
-In my free time, I’m watching as many sports as I can, reading books at a glacial pace, and reading Wikipedia pages.
+Outside the classroom, I was the sports editor of The UCSD Guardian, was in UCSD’s quizbowl club, and spent a summer making a documentary about UCSD’s history.
+In my free time, I’m watching as many sports as I can, reading Wikipedia pages, and watching movies.

 This site was made with Point Theme, a Jekyll theme by Kat Huang (katmh).
 The source for this site is available here.
 Let me know if I’ve made any mistakes or if I need to update something!